ei-grad/water-pump-timer/README.md

 import webrepl_setup
 ```

 It would ask for required information interactively.
+Answer `y` to the reset
+confirmation (it would do the "soft reset", keeping the WiFi connection
+active).
+This reset is needed to run the WebREPL server.

 8. Build and upload code